Everest Base Camp Trek in February: Guide, Tips & Itinerary

 We then head out to conquer the Cho La Pass at 5330 meters.
 Steep inclines and rocky paths await you but your efforts will be rewarded as you walk through a magnificent high altitude mountain pass.
 If this was not enough, we then carry on further to the glistening waters of the Gokyo Lake, a system of freshwater and sacred lakes, hidden in the high Himalaya.

-This trip really has it all, high altitude trekking, spectacular views insurmountable anywhere else in the world, the beautiful Gokyo Lakes, the welcoming culture of the Sherpa people and a visit to the iconic Everest Base Camp.
+This trip really has it all, high altitude trekking, spectacular views that are hard to match anywhere else in the world, the beautiful Gokyo Lakes, the welcoming culture of the Sherpa people and a visit to the iconic Everest Base Camp.
 You also get the opportunity to summit Gokyo Peak (5483 meters) offering astonishing, panoramic views of Cho Oyu, Everest and Makalu.

 Tips for Everest Base Camp Trek in February

 It is always better to be safe than sorry.
-As cliche as that sounds, it holds full weight when it comes to trekking in Nepal in February.
+It may sound simple, but it truly matters when trekking in Nepal in February.
 If you are still planning to trek to Everest Base Camp in February, you will have to be a bit more careful than usual.

 If there’s anything I need to give you a heads up on EBC Trek in February, it would be the weather.
 With proper trekking equipment and clothing, trekking shouldn’t be impossible.